copygirl/cord/README.md

 - **Sockets** provide a common interface for dealing with different services.
 - **Plugs** is just our obviously *brilliant* way of saying "plugins".
   I *know* you like it!
+- **Comms** is what we call our commands.
+Yeah, we were running out of ideas.

 The common interface makes it easy to write a plug that works for all sockets.
 As an example, the [Bridge](https://github.com/copygirl/cord/blob/master/plugs/Bridge.js)